 - the company pays the outstanding amount to the ATO

-- the company goes into voluntary administration or liquidation within 21 days of the director penalty notice being issued, and the company reports its PAYG and SCG liabilities within three months of them falling due.
+- the company goes into voluntary administration or liquidation within 21 days of the director penalty notice being issued, and the company reports its PAYG, SCG and GST liabilities within three months of them falling due.

 There are also some limited circumstances in which you may have a defence against the director penalty notice.

 Director penalty notices are serious, and you need to act quickly if you receive one.
-I can help you work out whether you have a defence and what steps you should take in response to a notice.
+Expert advice can help you to work out whether you have a defence and what steps you should take in response to a notice.

 Take you to court

-If the ATO doesn’t feel like they’re getting anywhere with recovering the tax debt, they can take you to court.
-The first step is to have the court recognise that a debt is owed – this is almost a ‘rubber stamping’ process, because as I said above, the law says that you owe tax simply because ‘the ATO says so’.
+If the ATO doesn’t feel like it’s getting anywhere with recovering the tax debt, it can take you to court.
+The first step is to have the court recognise that a debt is owed – this is almost a ‘rubber stamping’ process, because the law says that you owe tax simply because ‘the ATO says so’.